 Ann Kim joined the New York City Ballet Orchestra in 2001.
 During her years as a tenured member, Ann has had the pleasure of performing a wide array of extraordinary music that is part of the NYCB repertory.
 Among her favorite pieces to perform are Prokoviev’s Romeo and Juliet and Stravinsky’s Apollo.
 In 2008, Ann was selected to be the onstage performer for the Jerome Robbins piece, A Suite of Dances, a collaboration between a solo male dancer and cellist.
 Praised recently by the Berkshire Eagle as a “splendid cellist”, Ann has performed the piece at prestigious Dance Festival venues all over the world including Paris; Athens; Santa Fe, NM; Jackson Hole, WY; and at the historic Jacob’s Pillow in Massachusetts.
 The Boston Music Intelligencer called one of her performances “a dramatic, visually arresting interpretation…bringing out new subtleties of harmony and form”, and The New York Times said she and the dancer “engage in a conversation of intimate notes and steps inflected with humor”.
 Her collaborators have included Damian Woetzel, Benjamin Millepied, Gonzalo Garcia, Daniel Ulbricht, and Joaquin De Luz.
-Through working on A Suite of Dances, she has also had the great privilege of coaching with the esteemed Mikhail Baryshnikov.
-With Mr. De Luz, Ann performed at the NYCB 2018 Spring Gala and will perform for Mr. De Luz’ farewell performance in the Fall of 2018.
+With Mr. De Luz, she performed at the NYCB 2018 Spring Gala and for Mr. De Luz’ farewell performance in the Fall of 2018.
+Through working on A Suite of Dances, Ann has also had the great privilege of coaching with the esteemed Mikhail Baryshnikov.

-Outside of the ballet world, Ann’s numerous accomplishments have included several concerto performances, including with The Philadelphia Orchestra, twice a winner of their Young Artists Competition.
-As a chamber musician, Ann has collaborated at Music Festivals in Aspen, CO; Banff, Canada; Salt Lake City, UT; the BargeMusic in New York City; and throughout Europe.
-From 1995-98, she co-founded and played in the Equinox String Quartet and for six years, was the cellist for the critically acclaimed crossover band Absolute, which won the 2000 German Record Critics Award and was nominated a Grammy Award for Best Small Ensemble in 2002.
+Outside of the ballet world, Ann’s numerous accomplishments have included several concerto performances, including with The Philadelphia Orchestra, twice a winner of their Young Artists Competition; the Concerto Soloists Orchestra of Philadelphia; and the New Jersey Symphony Orchestra.
+As a chamber musician, Ann has collaborated at Music Festivals in Aspen, CO; Banff, Canada; Salt Lake City, UT; and the BargeMusic in New York City.
+From 1995-98, she co-founded and played in the Equinox String Quartet, which recorded the first full collection of Saint-saens String Quartets on the Eroica label; and from 1999-2005, she was the cellist for the critically acclaimed crossover band Absolute, which won the 2000 German Record Critics Award and was nominated a Grammy Award for Best Small Ensemble in 2002.